-- Historically, stormwater has not been the subject of comprehensive planning.
-As individual development projects have come forward, stormwater has simply been channeled off into adjacent streams and water bodies. - The Town's stormwater infrastructure is currently being mapped on GIS. - New development, by clearing trees and vegetation and increasing the amount of impervious surface, tends to increase the volume of stormwater runoff a site.
+- The Town's stormwater infrastructure is currently being mapped on GIS. - New development, by clearing trees and vegetation and increasing the amount of impervious surface, tends to increase the volume of stormwater runoff from a site.
 This can result in stream bank erosion and downtown siltation, as well as downstream flood impacts. - Since development has occurred and continues to occur incrementally over time, the floodplains may change with each passing year. - The Federal Emergency Management Agency (FEMA) is the prime source of flood zone maps nationwide.
 FEMA maps for Yorktown are current through 1993, but due to development since that time, the maps may now be out of date.
 Major deviations from the FEMA maps are not anticipated, in that flood hazard areas are still expected to be concentrated around wetlands, streams, and water bodies, but those flood areas may now be narrower or wider in some areas. - Currently, the Town requires new development to be designed for a combination of containment (i.e., recharge) and drainage.
-Further study of the effectiveness of these requirements may be warranted. - Another problem resulting from the increase in impervious surface and stormwater runoff is that less water is re-absorbed into the ground, meaning that underground aquifers are not fully recharged.
+Further study of the effectiveness of these requirements may be warranted. - According to Comprehensive Plan's traffic consultants, some roadways in Yorktown are extremely wide (e.g., parts of London Road.)
+Overly wide roads unnecessarily increase impervious surface.
+Uniform use of curbing along roads, parking lot edges, and even residential driveways increases the amount of water channeled into storm drains and streams.